practicusai/app/docs/advanced.md

 Col[name of the column] = EXCEL_FUNCTION( ..
 EMBEDDED_FUNCTIONS(..) .. ) + OPERATORS
 ```

 Using functions to create formulas is probably one of the most powerful features of Excel.
-The same is true for ai2table data prep use case as well. ai2table currently interprets over **200+ Excel functions** and applies them with custom created Python code to your data set to perform the data transformation.
-If ai2table ever encounters an Excel function that it doesn't understand, it will create a Python template for you to provide the missing functionality.
-Please read more about this in custom functions section below.   ai2table currently only supports functions and formulas to run on the same row.
+The same is true for Practicus AI data prep use case as well.
+Practicus AI currently interprets over **200+ Excel functions** and applies them with custom created Python code to your data set to perform the data transformation.
+If Practicus AI ever encounters an Excel function that it doesn't understand, it will create a Python template for you to provide the missing functionality.
+Please read more about this in custom functions section below.
+Practicus AI currently only supports functions and formulas to run on the same row.
 For things like averages of all values for  a particular column, you can use seperate sheets or pivot tables to do yor analysis, and then finally perform the the data preparation steps on individual rows.

 Examples: